Ford police vehicles: Expedition SSV

+Transit Prisoner Transport Vehicle

+The Ford Transit Prisoner Transport Vehicle (PTV) was introduced for the 2015 model year, based on the fourth generation Ford Transit.
+Per its name, it is designed as a prisoner transport vehicle and is available in three roof heights, three lengths, and two wheelbases, as well as options for single, double, or triple prisoner inserts.
+It features a twin-turbo 3.5-liter V6 and intelligent all-wheel drive.

+Electric vehicles

+As of June 2024, the only electric vehicle in the Ford police vehicle lineup is the F-150 Lightning Pro SSV.
+The Ford Mustang Mach-E, introduced for the 2021 model year, is used by several police forces in the United States and Canada and was offered to British police by Ford of Europe in 2021, but is not formally offered as a fleet vehicle.
+However, a Mustang Mach-E passed the 2021 fleet tests by the Michigan State Police, and 2024 fleet tests included a Mustang Mach-E alongside the Chevrolet Blazer EV PPV, suggesting Ford may be considering an official police variant to compete with the Blazer EV.

 Popularity

 While all of the Big Three automakers have offered police vehicles and had market shares proportionate to their overall market share, since the late 1990s Ford has had a near-monopoly on such vehicles in the United States, following General Motors discontinuing the B platform in 1996 and Chrysler discontinuing the M body vehicles in 1989.
-While GM (through Chevrolet) and Chrysler (through Dodge) continued to offer police vehicles after ending production of their last non-truck body on frame vehicles and continue to do so today (Dodge as part of Chrysler successor Stellantis), many police forces continued to order from Ford due to their commitment to traditional body on frame construction and its ease of maintenance as opposed to vehicles with unibody construction.
-By the time Ford retired the Panther platform in 2011 without a body-on-frame replacement, they had gained such a significant market share from law enforcement that they continued to order from Ford out of brand loyalty.
-Additionally, foreign automakers with major North American operations such as Toyota have never offered police vehicles in the United States.
+While GM (through Chevrolet) and Chrysler (through Dodge) continued to offer police vehicles after ending production of their last non-truck body-on-frame vehicles, and continue to do so today (Dodge as part of Chrysler successor Stellantis), many police forces continued to order from Ford due to their commitment to traditional body on frame construction and its ease of maintenance as opposed to vehicles with unibody construction.
+By the time Ford retired the Panther platform in 2011 without a body-on-frame replacement, they had gained such a significant market share from law enforcement agencies that they continued to order from Ford out of brand loyalty.
+Additionally, foreign automakers with major North American operations such as Toyota have never offered police vehicles in the United States, reducing the competition they face.

-Though mostly intended for use in North America, the Ford Police Interceptor line has seen popular use in Europe and the Middle East, despite the Ford Police Interceptor range not being offered in those regions.
+Though mostly intended for use in North America, the Ford Police Interceptor line has seen popular use in Europe and the Middle East.
+Other Ford vehicles have historically been popular in those regions as well.